danmarshall/jscad-gallery/README.md

 1. Submit a pull request from your fork's GitHub page.

-## Your design must be written for Node, not OpenJSCAD
+## Your design must be written for Node, not the OpenJSCAD web UI
 TODO: tips